It’s a question I get asked almost every single day…

 The problem however is that sometimes research like this can be very difficult to understand.

-Not because it’s necessarily complicated… but because it’s not always available in English.
+Not because it’s necessarily complicated… but because it hasn’t always been available in English.

-So, I wanted to share some of his findings with you and how you can use this to help heal your own thyroid issues.
+So, I wanted to share some of these findings with you and how you can use this to help heal your own thyroid issues.

 And just to be clear, we’re not talking about slight improvements in thyroid function.